jacksonlevine/apiCalls/README.md

-# Super-Galactic Solar Age Calculator
+# Giphy Search Engine
-By Jackson Levine
+By Jackson Levine & Brishna Bakshev

-### A demonstration of Test-Driven Development and ECMAScript 6 features such as classes.
+### Description
-An experiment in ASCII-art based web design.
+Using GIPHY API, this application allows users to search for gif stickers.
+In the search bar, enter anything you would like and receive an output of the designated gif sticker.

 ## Technologies Used:

-* ECMAScript 6
+* JavaScript
 * HTML
 * Live Development Server
 * CSS